JetechNY/jetechny/README.md

 ### Hi there, I'm SunJet

-I'm a Software Engineer/Full Stack Web Devloper with project management and manufacturing experince based in the NYC Area.
+I'm a Software Engineer/Full Stack Web Devloper with project management and manufacturing experience based in the NYC Area.

-In my free time, I love to hike, code, travel, and play video games.
+In my free time, I love to hike, code, travel, and spending time with my baby daughter.

 - I’m currently learning algorithms and data structures

 ## Projects

+** GrubHub **

+Developing hybrid frontend applications for GH Driver app to promote driver engagement, retention, and reduce fraud.

 ** Trypto Fan **